mnomn/ESPWebConfig/README.md

 # ESPWebConfig
-Arduino configuration library for ESP8266 chip.
-Configure everything in a web interface.
+Arduino web based configuration library for ESP8266 chip.

+Configure the device in a web inteface.
+After first boot it will act as an access point, so you don't need ssid and password hardcoded in your program.
-Configure device after boot in a web interface.
-Unconfigured device act as access point.
-Define parameters in your code, and they will show up in web config. (typically SSID and Wifi)
+Define parameters names in your code, and they will show up in web config, for example SSID and Wifi password.

-After config and reboot, read parameter values and use them in your program.
+After config and reboot, you can read parameter values and use them in your program.

 TODO: Implement reset button.
+TODO: Second examle with more functionality.
+TODO: Prettier.